|

 5. Excessive Porn Use

-Pornography use is a complex topic, but many people are able to use it in moderation, without affecting their day-to-day life, but those who have a sex addiction may make porn use a key part of functioning.
+Pornography use is a complex topic, but many people are able to use it in moderation without affecting their day-to-day life, but those who have a sex addiction may make porn use a key part of functioning.
 Those with an extreme interest in porn may begin to deviate from more accepted and standard viewing categories into controversial subject matter, including violent or potentially nonconsensual proclivities.

 6. Substance Abuse

-In many cases, those who are facing sex addiction are consistently searching for the next high, and, sometimes, sex doesn’t accomplish those goals.
+In many cases, those who are facing sex addiction are consistently searching for the next high, and sometimes, sex doesn’t accomplish those goals.
 Drug use, like taking ecstasy, can also be used to heighten experiences in sexual activity, so this can contribute as well.
 For others, drugs or alcohol may be used out of shame for illicit behaviors or in an attempt to numb the overwhelming desire for sex.

 7. An Increase in Risky Behavior

 When sex is no longer providing the pleasure necessary, risky activities may become routine.
 In order to recreate the high provided by sex in those who cannot meet their needs organically, it’s not uncommon to do other things that may provide a rush, like car racing, picking fights or skydiving.
-While some risky activities may be legal, others may not be, leading to an increased likelihood for physical harm or legal penalties.
+While some risky activities may be legal, others may not be, leading to an increased likelihood of physical harm or legal penalties.

 8. Health Problems